marteleira/crowdsourced-beach-data-platform/README.md

 OndaCerta was built to address that.
 It aggregates all those data sources into a single app and on top of that adds a community layer, similar in concept to what Waze does for traffic.
 People physically present at the beach can report conditions, confirm what flag is currently flying and vote on other users' reports.
 Any write action requires physical presence, verified via GPS heartbeat, so the data stays reasonably accurate.

-For now the app covers 21 beaches across Arrábida Natural Park, Sesimbra and Tróia.
+The platform has been running in production since July 2026, publicly reachable at [ondacerta.bitaxiom.net](https://ondacerta.bitaxiom.net).
+It currently covers 21 beaches across Arrábida Natural Park, Sesimbra and Tróia.
 The architecture was designed from the start to scale to other Portuguese beaches later on, which is part of why some parts of it ended up more complex than strictly necessary for a single region.

 ---